Designations Congruent with Things: Chapter 26

 After all, he can press his hands to his colleague’s face and determine all he’s thinking.

 “A really nice car, though.
-I think he has pretty reasonable ambitions for a car that passes the Turing test.
-He actually likes people.
+I think he has pretty reasonable ambitions for a car that passes the Turing Test.
+He likes people.
 Or, he seems to.
+He says he does.
 There are a few locals that he keeps tabs on, apparently.
 Three ladies and two guys, including yours truly.
 Carl was going to tell me their names and vital signs but I said no. That’s too much info, am I right?”

-“I mean, what are we going to do, these people that Carl has collected, have dinner parties where we congratulate one another on our insight, curiosity, and politeness to a means of automatic transit?
-Take a spin around San Francisco Bay in Carl.
-Thaaaaat’s weird,” Newton says, one hand pressed against his forehead, looking motion-sick.
+“I mean, what are we going to do, these people that Carl has collected?
+Have dinner parties where we congratulate one another on our insight, curiosity, and politeness to a mode of automatic transit?
+Take a spin around San Francisco Bay in Carl?
+Thaaaaat’s weird.”
+Newton presses a hand against his forehead, looking motion-sick.

-So what is Hermann to do now.
-Now that Newton walks alone atop the Wall and is pursued by cars with suspect motives through a city that still seems strange to both of them.
-Now that they live in a world on the wrong end of an annihilated breach that might, at any time, be rebuilt.
-In a world where any one of a dozen governments might request a formal debriefing, or, worse, neurologic testing.
-In a world where, he had learned from Marshal Hansen just this morning, there was reason to think that Hannibal Chau might still be alive?
-There is nothing that he cando, no path he can plot or extrapolate through events that he suspects may already be in motion out of sight, overhead, wherever it is that he does not think to look.
+So what is Hermann to do now?
+Now that Newton walks alone atop the Wall and is pursued by cars with suspect motives through a city that’s still strange to both of them?
+Now that they live on the wrong end of an annihilated Breach that might, at any time, be rebuilt?
+In a world where any one of a dozen governments might request a formal debriefing, or, worse, neurologic testing?
+In a world where, he’d learned from Marshal Hansen just this morning, there was reason to think that Hannibal Chau might still be alive?
+There’s nothing he can do, no path he can plot or extrapolate through events already in motion and out of sight, overhead, on the other side of the world—wherever it is he doesn’t think to look.

 “Are you even listening to me?”
 Newton asks.
-“Over the course of telling this story I have concluded that my relationship with Carl is a little bit atypical and definitely something you’d usually be giving me a hard time about in an uppity, faux-British way.”
+“Over the course of telling this story I’ve concluded my relationship with Carl is a little bit atypical and definitely something you’d usually be giving me a hard time about in an uppity, faux-British way.”

 “So, not listening.
 Yup.
+Okay.
 I feel good about myself and my car soliloquy right about now.
-What do you think, Hwi.
-Want a life partner.
-Carl is pretty smart.
+What do you think, Hwi?
+Want a life partner?
+Carl’s pretty smart.
 He could teach you a lot of things.
 He’s not as pretty as you, though.
 But then, few cars would be, am I right?”

 Hermann smiles faintly and changes lanes.

-“I would be interested in exchanging parameter data with Carl, should he be interested in sharing it with me,” his car replies.
+“I’d be interested in exchanging parameter data and model weights with Carl, should he be interested in sharing them with me,” his car replies.

 “Um, whoa.
 Hwi.
 God.
-Take it easy, okay.
-You’re going to come on way too strong for Carl.
-Carl is a very experienced taxi cab, who’s been through a lot in the past decade.
-He isn’t just going to, like, put his parameter data out there for you, okay.
-You want to just play it cool.
+Take it easy.
+You’re coming on way too strong for Carl.
+Carl’s been through a lot in the past decade.
+He isn’t just going to, like, put his model weights out there for you, okay?
+You just play it cool.
 Start slow.
 Maybe compare high-beam use algorithms or something,” Newton says.

-“Why is this preferable to immediate parameter exchange?”
+“Why is this preferable to immediate model weights exchange?”
 Hwi asks.

 “Because it’s classier,” Newton replies.

-“And you are an authority on class now I suppose?.
+“And you’re an authority on class now, I suppose?”
 Hermann asks dryly.

 “Oh, look who decided to start verbally responding,” Newton says.
 “How nice for me.”

-“I do not understand why it is preferable to start slow,” Hwi says.
+“I do not understand why it’s preferable to start slow,” Hwi says.

 “You have to build trust, Hwi,” Newton replies.
 “Like, how would you feel if I jacked into your central processor?”

-“I do not believe you have the requisite skills to perform such an action,” Hwi replies.
+“I don’t believe you have the requisite skills to perform such an action,” Hwi replies.

 “Neither do I,” Hermann adds.